zenium-community/zenium/doc/multisig-tutorial.md

 done
 ```

 Extract the xpub of each wallet.
 To do this, the `listdescriptors` RPC is used.
-By default, Bitcoin Core single-sig wallets are created using path `m/44'/1'/0'` for PKH, `m/84'/1'/0'` for WPKH, `m/49'/1'/0'` for P2WPKH-nested-in-P2SH and `m/86'/1'/0'` for P2TR based accounts.
+By default, Zenium Core single-sig wallets are created using path `m/44'/1'/0'` for PKH, `m/84'/1'/0'` for WPKH, `m/49'/1'/0'` for P2WPKH-nested-in-P2SH and `m/86'/1'/0'` for P2TR based accounts.
 Each of them uses the chain 0 for external addresses and chain 1 for internal ones, as shown in the example below.

 ```
 wpkh([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/0/*)#g8l47ngv